JECRC-University-Jaipur/CIS-jecrcuniversity/Team-Adyant-main/documentation.md

-# team-"ADYANT"
+# Team-"ADYANT"
 - Aakriti
 - Ananya Sharma
 - Kirti Singh
 - Jheel Soni

-## problems coming in the path of education.
+## Problems coming in the path of education.

 - Transforming learning into Amazing e-learning Experiences
 - Lack Of Learner Motivation And Engagement